 If you have plants in the area, you'll need to do an extra step with the landscape fabric.
 Cut a large X in the fabric and then work it over the top of the plant, then fold back and pin the fabric flaps so they don't rest against the stems of the plants.
 For trees or large shrubs, arrange or cut the fabric strips around the trunk as you lay them.

-After lining the bed and planting any new plants, it's time to add the rocks.
+After lining the bed and planting any new plants, it's time to put landscaping rocks down in the area.
 Smaller rocks, like pea gravel, work well for areas without plants, such as rock patios and pathways.
 Larger, more decorative rocks, like river rocks, are used in areas both with and without plants.
 Light-colored rocks reflect heat, while darker rocks absorb it and can make the area unbearable during the hottest days of summer or cook delicate plant roots.

 When using rocks as a mulch, consider whether the rocks are made from limestone and if the plants are acid-lovers.
 Limestone chips will raise the soil's pH and can be detrimental to the health of plants that prefer acidic soil conditions.
-Benefits of using rock mulch is it doesn't harbor diseases that organic mulches can and the soil is not depleted of nitrogen.
-When weeding rock flower beds by hand, it's best to wear gloves because the roughness of the rock can cut your hands.
+One of the benefits of using rock mulch is it doesn't harbor diseases that organic mulches can and the soil is not depleted of nitrogen.
+When weeding rock flower beds by hand, it's best to wear work gloves because the roughness of the rock can cut your hands.